pjumruspun/coding-notes/CSharp/design_patterns.md

 }
 ```

 Not only the code is longer, but it also decreases the cohesion of the code.
 Additionally, if we failed to `GetComponent<PlayerAnimation>()` this might also result in the confusing `NullReferenceException`.
-But with the Observer design pattern, this are all solved very easily, and the code is much cleaner too!
+But with the delegates and events design, this are all solved very easily, and the code is much cleaner too!

 We just need to have one more class `EventPublisher` (I name it myself) to handle this stuff.
 And of course, if we need other scripts to handle something when the player jumps, this method is very highly scalable as well!